tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-19-How-wp-zep-works.md

 ### The mechanism of WP-ZEP ###

-In the above code, she most important things before **doing my action** are:
+In the above code, the most important things before **doing my action** are:

-1. validate privilege of users with `current_user_can()`.
+1. validate user privilege with `current_user_can()`.
 2. validate the nonce with `check_admin_referer()`.
 3. validate the given input.

 When either lacks, the result becomes serious.

-So WP-ZEP will make up the former two of them by embedding a nonce into the request.
+So WP-ZEP will make up 1. and 2. by embedding a nonce into the request.

 ### The limitation of WP-ZEP ###